Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 Turn on this speaker by quickly pressing its Power button.
 See this button, circled in green, in the next picture.

-Picture of the JBL Go 2 speaker, top view, showing the Power button circled.
+Picture of the JBL Go 2 speaker, top view, showing the -Power- button.

-JBL Go 2 speaker, top view, showing the Power button circled.
-Pairing JBL Go 2 with iPhone iPad iPod iOS.
+JBL Go 2 speaker, top view, showing the -Power- button.

 The speaker then comes on.

 But since our iPad does not know about this speaker, the Go 2 will not pair with it by itself.
-The light that comes to life in the front grill of the speaker denotes this not-paired state by glowing blinking or solid white as seen next.
+The light that glows in the front grill denotes this not-paired state by blinking white as we see next.

-Picture of the JBL Go 2 portable speaker, front view, with the Power / Status lamp glowing white, highlighted.
+Picture of the front view of the speaker, with the Status lamp glowing white.

-Now, to see your Go Two speaker on your iOS phone or tablet, enter the start up the speaker’s Bluetooth pairing mode.
-To do that, press and release the Bluetooth button on the speaker, as circled in the next picture.
+Now, to see the speaker on your iOS phone or tablet, start up Bluetooth pairing mode.
+To do that, press and release the Bluetooth button.

 When you press the Pairing button, the speaker makes a repeating single pluck guitar note sound several times.
 Plus, the front panel status lamp changes from a solid white to flashing white.
 See this in the last picture above.